armurox/logredactor/README.md

 logger = logging.getLogger(__name__)

-logger.info("User %(firstname)s with email: %s and password: %s bought some food!", {'firstname': 'Arman', 'email': 'arman_jasuja@yahoo.com', 'password': '1234567'})
+logger.warning("User %(firstname)s with email: %(email)s and password: %(password)s bought some food!", {'firstname': 'Arman', 'email': 'arman_jasuja@yahoo.com', 'password': '1234567'})
 # Output: {"name": "__main__", "message": "User Arman with email: **** and password: **** bought some food"}
 ```
-The above example also illustrates the logger redacting arguments provided to the message.
+The above example also illustrates the logger redacting positional arguments provided to the message.

-Patch Notes (v0.0.1-alpha2):
+## Patch Notes (v0.0.1-beta1):

-- Added ability to redact by key, not just by regex.
+- Added ability to redact by key, not just by regex for extra field.
 - Optimized checks that identified elements of the logger object to apply the redaction rule to.
 - Fixed bugs that mutated variables in place when redacting data (specific to dictionaries and lists).
-- Added support for tuples to be provided as variables to log.
+- Added support for tuples to be provided as arguments to the logger.
 - Added support for logger message arguments to be amone the redacted elements.
+- Added support for python 3.8+ (3.8 - 3.12).
+- Added support to redact by key for positional arguments.